 In addition to sound medical training in Linz, you will also focus on studying general medicine as well as strengthening your social skill set and communication skills.
 Health care research (which impact your medical decisions) is also a part of your studies.

-You start off with real-world practices during the first semester of the Bachelor's program all the way to the Practical Clinical Year at the end of your Master's degree program.
+You start off with real-world practices during the first semester of the Bachelor's Degree Program in Human Medicine all the way to the Practical Clinical Year at the end of your Master's Degree Program in Human Medicine.

-Linz / possibly Graz for the first 4 semesters in the Bachelor's program
+Linz or Graz for the first four semesters of the Bachelor's, if necessary

 Why You Should Study Medicine in Linz